-TRANSSA – Trans Always Friends is a community-based organization that works by seeking to promote the defense of human rights of the transgender population, beginning with the reduction of discrimination of the general population towards the community.
-TRANSSA advocates for the respect and equity of the Dominican transgender community by promoting leadership and respect.
-It is a place where transgender people can find support and an avenue where they can bring their complaints and, between all of them, look for solutions and try to achieve a better quality of life.
+TRANSSA (Trans Always Friends) is a community-based organization that promotes the defense of the human rights of the transgender population, beginning with reducing the discrimination against this community by the general population.
+TRANSSA advocates for equality for the Dominican transgender community by promoting leadership and respect.
+It is a place where transgender people can find support and bring their complaints and together seek solutions and try to achieve a better quality of life.

-MOSCTHA was founded in 1985 as the Socio-Cultural Movement for Haitian Workers. it is a non-profit organization whose main objective seeks to implement comprehensive community development programs and projects that contribute to the improvement of the quality of life and to work for the respect of the human rights of Haitian immigrants, their families and other impoverished populations.
+MOSCTHA was founded in 1985 as the Socio-Cultural Movement for Haitian Workers.
+It is a non-profit organization whose main objective is to implement comprehensive community development programs and projects that contribute to the improvement of the quality of life and press for the respect of the human rights of Haitian immigrants, their families, and other impoverished populations.
 Through the management and implementation of programs in the Dominican Republic and Haiti, MOSCTHA offers communities tools, assets and resources necessary for a prosperous and sustainable future.

 The Center for the Development of Black Peruvian Women (CEDEMUNEP) is a non-profit, non-governmental organization that seeks to improve the living conditions of Afro-Peruvian women; fight against discrimination, exclusion, and marginalization; and promote respect and fulfillment of their human rights, as well as that of their sisters from other ethnic groups.